Matthew Slater

 Matthew Wilson Slater (born September 9, 1985) is an American former professional football wide receiver who played in the National Football League (NFL) for 16 seasons with the New England Patriots.
-A special teams player for most of his career, he is considered one of the greatest gunners of all time.
+A special teams player for most of his career, Slater is considered one of the greatest gunners of all time.

-Slater played college football for the UCLA Bruins, earning first-team All-Pac-10 honors in 2007, and was selected by the Patriots in the fifth round of the 2008 NFL draft.
-He holds the record for special teams Pro Bowl selections at 10, which he set between 2011 and 2021.
-Slater was also named to two first-team All-Pros and won three Super Bowl titles.
+Slater played college football for the UCLA Bruins, earning first-team All-Pac-10 honors in 2007.
+He was selected by the Patriots in the fifth round of the 2008 NFL draft.
+Slater holds the record for special teams Pro Bowl selections at 10, which he set between 2011 and 2021.
+Slater also received two first-team All-Pro selections and won three Super Bowl titles.
 Following his retirement as a player, Slater served as a coaching assistant for the Patriots in 2024.

 Early life

 Slater was born in Long Beach, California, to Annie and Pro Football Hall of Fame player Jackie Slater.
 He has a brother named David.

 Slater lettered in football for two seasons at Servite High School in Anaheim, California, where he was teammates with Ryan Kalil.
 Slater was an All-West selection by Prep Star and a three-star selection by Rivals.com.
 He was also a two-time All-Serra League selection.
 As a junior, Slater caught 23 passes for 333 yards and two touchdowns.
 As a senior, he had 39 receptions for 707 yards and five touchdowns.

 In high school, Slater was also a standout track athlete.
 He tied for second at the California Interscholastic Federation (CIF) State meet in the 100 meters, with a time of 10.62 seconds, and fourth in the 200 meters, with a time of 21.39 seconds.
 Slater's 4 × 100 metres relay team was the CIF champion.
 He was selected as the 2003 Orange County Register Boys Track and Field Athlete of the Year as a senior.
 Slater still holds school records in the 100 meters and 200 meters.